Alberta Wells Dataset: Pinpointing Oil and Gas Wells from Satellite Imagery: Dataset Information

 \subsection{Dataset Size \& Distribution of Samples}

-The proposed dataset comprises over 94,000 patches of satellite imagery containing wells, with a total of 188,000 patches sourced from Planet Labs \cite{planetlabs}.
-This dataset covers more than 213,000 individual wells.
+Our dataset comprises over 94,000 patches of satellite imagery containing wells, with a total of 188,000 patches sourced from Planet Labs \cite{planetlabs}, covering more than 213,000 individual wells.
 Details about the distribution of the number of patches, wells present, and dataset split sizes are provided in Table \ref{tab:table6}, with the distribution of the number of wells per sample being described in Table \ref{tab:table7}.
 We also include an equal number of images that contain no wells in each dataset split.
+The distribution of wells per sample, along with the corresponding number of wells and the breakdown of well types, is illustrated in Figure~\ref{fig:figure_dist_act_sus_abd} and detailed in Tables~\ref{tab:figure_dist_act_sus_abd_test}, \ref{tab:figure_dist_act_sus_abd_val}, and \ref{tab:figure_dist_act_sus_abd_train} .
+The geographic distribution of wells in the dataset can be visualized in Figure~\ref{fig:figure123}.